ggochita/Cub3D/README.md

 This command builds all the source files and creates the executable (named cub3D).

 ### How to Play
-Launch the game by specifying a map file:
+Launch the game by running it with a map file:

 ```
 ./cub3D maps/good/[map_file.cub]